svizzari/dotfiles-1/README.md

 ## Help?

-Feel free to contact me if you have any questions of comments.
+Feel free to contact me if you have any questions or comments.